1. Home

 • the colour of the traffic light

-The photos are encrypted to ensure confidentiality and are sent to the Centre de traitement de la preuve (CTP), which is under the responsibility of the Sûreté du Québec.
-From there, each photo is analyzed by a law enforcement officer to determine if a violation has occurred.
-The vehicle’s interior is masked in the photographs for privacy reasons.
+The photos are sent to the Centre de traitement de la preuve (CTP), which is under the responsibility of the Sûreté du Québec.
+Each photo is analyzed by a law enforcement officer to determine if an offence has occurred.

-Photo radar objectives
+Photo radar objective

 • 29% for fixed photo radars